Subscription

 Posting Feeds

-Skapi database provides a subscription feature.
+Skapi database includes a subscription feature.

 You can let users upload records to the subscription table by setting table.subscription.is_subscription_record to true in postRecord() parameters.

-// User 'A' uploads record in subscription table.
+// User A uploads a subscription record.

 skapi.postRecord(null, {